 For the Chief Musician.
 To the tune of “Silent Dove in Distant Lands.”
 A poem by David, when the Philistines seized him in Gath.

-1 Be merciful to me, O Lord, for man would swallow me up.
+1 Be merciful to me, my God, for man tramples me.

 All day long, he attacks and oppresses me.

-2 My enemies want to swallow me up all day long,
+2 My enemies trample me all day long,

-for they are many who fight proudly against me.
+for they are many who fight arrogantly against me.